schneiderb-projects/Neural-Net/README.md

 # Neural-Net
-Neural Net
+Description: This is a Neural Net I wrote.
+It implements foward and back propogation using linear algebra.

-This is a Neural Net I wrote.
-This code has no main function so go look at my PongAI or LanguageRecognition projects if you wanna see it in action.
+Note: This code has no main function.
+Go look at my PongAI or LanguageRecognition projects if you want to see it in action.

 I am currently trying to add more hidden layers, but am having a problem with the back propogation.

 What each file/class is:

 NeuralNet: This is the meat and potatoes of the project.
 It is where the actual implementation of the neural net is.
-The foward and back propogation equations as well as the arrays for the weights and biases are stored all stored in this file.
+The foward and back propogation equations as well as the arrays for the weights and biases are all stored here.
 All the other files except MatrixMath are just to make the Neural Net easier to use.

 MatrixMath: This file contains all of the Linear Algebra used in the NeuralNet file.
 This includes regular operations as well as activation functions and randomization.